de4me/DOSBox-xcode/README.md

 - Support for modern macOS;
 - Multiple display support;
-- DOSBox Application package (Run dos applications with double click);
+- DOS Application package (Run DOS applications with double click);
 - Bug fixes and improvements;

-# BUILD
+# HOW TO BUILD

 cd ~/Desktop/